osism/documentation/source/configuration/synchronisation.rst

    git status

-If there are changes, review and commit them.
+If there are any changes, review and commit them.

 .. code-block:: console